-At the PIHP/Local Levels:
+At the PHP/PIHP/Local Levels:

-Eligibility for waiver participation is determined by the PIHPs and eligibility for Medicaid is determined by the local departments of social services (DSS).
-Initial level of care determinations are made by the PIHPs.
-The PIHPs notify the DSS when eligibility for waiver participation is authorized, the DSS then enters the special waiver indicator into the State's Eligibility Information System and the indicator is transmitted to the MMIS.
+Eligibility for waiver participation is determined by the PHPs / PIHPs and eligibility for Medicaid is determined by the local departments of social services (DSS).
+Initial level of care determinations are made by the PHPs / PIHPs.
+The PHPs/PIHPs notify the DSS when eligibility for waiver participation is authorized, the DSS then enters the special waiver indicator into the State's Eligibility Information System and the indicator is transmitted to the MMIS.
 The MMIS generates an enrollment report at the end of each month, which identifies waiver beneficiaries for whom payment will be made at the beginning of the next month.
-The PIHPs use this report to verify that waiver eligibility has been entered into the system and to identify any waiver beneficiaries who have lost Medicaid eligibility.
-Regarding payment for waiver services according to the plan of care, authorization for the individual waiver services in the plan is entered into the PIHP's claims payment system, which prevents payment for unauthorized services.
-The PIHPs monitor service delivery through Tailored Care Manager /Care coordinator contact with waiver beneficiaries and billing audits of providers.
+The PHPs / PIHPs use this report to verify that waiver eligibility has been entered into the system and to identify any waiver beneficiaries who have lost Medicaid eligibility.
+Regarding payment for waiver services according to the plan of care, authorization for the individual waiver services.
+The PHPs / PIHPs monitor service delivery through Tailored Care Management /care coordinator contact with waiver beneficiaries and billing audits of providers.